plainjane99/Team_Profile_Generator/README.md

 * [Questions](#questions)

 ## Description <a name="description"></a>
-This application receives user input through the command line to generate a team profile webpage.
-The webpage displays information of the team's employees, including employee name, employee role, employee ID, and email address.
+This Javascript application is a Team Profile Generator that allows a user to input team information through the command line to generate a team profile webpage.
+The webpage displays information for the team's employees, including employee name, employee role, employee ID, and email address.
 The Team Manager is displayed at the top of the page and additionally includes the manager's office number.
 Employees are displayed below the team manager.
 Engineers on the team additionally have their GitHub username displayed.
 Interns on the team additionally have their School name displayed.
+The intent of this Challenge was to build a Node.js command-line application, utilize object-oriented programming, as well as apply the Jest framework for testing.
+No starter code was provided for this Challenge.

 ## Installation <a name="installation"></a>
 To install this application, please do the following: